jericson/jericson.github.io/_posts/2020-04-03-pronoun_retro.md

 problem is there was no easy way for people to provide preferred pronouns besides telling each other in conversation.
 So it was easy to use the wrong pronoun unintentionally.
-There was also inherent disagreement between people requesting "they/them" and other who did not want to use them.
+There was also inherent disagreement between people requesting "they/them" and others who did not want to use them.
 And there was at least one incident where a moderator made a very hurtful comment about transgender people.